cyclone in india

 Impacted Regions

-1. Cyclone in India, Cyclone Biparjoy hit Western India and had serious effects.
+1. Cyclone in India, Cyclone Biparjoy hit Western India and had severe effects.
 On June 16 and 17, it affected about 1.2 million people with winds between 90 and 120 km/h (55-75 mph).
 This caused some problems:

 2. Fatalities and Injuries: The cyclone’s strong winds and heavy rain caused four deaths and five injuries, showing how dangerous it was for people.